Other Churches with German Roots

 St. Johannes’ German Reformed Church

-The first building was at North Calvert Street near Saratoga and Lexington and was organized in June 1845.
-It was purchased from the Baptists for $5,500.
+The first building was at North Calvert Street between Saratoga and Lexington and was organized in June 1845.
+It was purchased from the Baptists for $5,500 in 1846 [Directories indicated that this church, 'the Third/Calvert Street Baptist' was vacated].
+The 1880 Baltimore City Directory lists it as a German church.
 The pastor was Rev. C. Borchers.
 (Another source states that the first pastor was Rev. John Kessler).
 Another early minister was Rev. P. Weinand (1895).

 St. Matthew’s German Lutheran Church-Washington County